PitchConnect/contribution-guidelines/ai-guidelines.md

 - **Use secure coding practices**: Follow security best practices
 - **Consider edge cases**: Think about potential security implications
 - **Report security concerns**: Highlight any security issues you identify

+### File Management and Cleanup

+- **Clean up temporary files**: Always delete temporary files (especially markdown files) after use
+- **Verify cleanup**: Double-check that all temporary files have been removed
+- **Use descriptive file names**: When creating temporary files, use descriptive names that make their purpose clear
+- **Consider using unique prefixes**: Add a timestamp or unique identifier to temporary file names to avoid conflicts
+- **Document file creation**: When creating files, document why they're being created and how they'll be cleaned up

 ### Continuous Improvement